Disney Magic: Entertainment

 Entertainment on Disney Magic includes live Broadway-style shows with many Disney characters at the Walt Disney Theater, the Buena Vista movie theater, which features both Disney films and first-run movies, several night clubs and lounges, several pools, and many Disney-themed parties and celebrations, including a Sail-Away Celebration, Pirate Night, and sometimes a Marvel or Star Wars Day at Sea.

-On the ship's forward funnel, there is a 24-by-14 foot LED screen known as the Funnel Vision, due to its location on the rear of one of the ship's funnels, where guests can watch various movies and shows either from the deck or from inside Goofy's Pool.
+On the ship's forward funnel, there is a 24-by-14 foot LED screen known as the Funnel Vision, due to its location on the back of the front funnel, where guests can watch various movies and shows either from the deck or from inside Goofy's Pool.

 Shows from the Walt Disney Theatre may include: All Aboard, Let The Magic Begin, Twice Charmed: A Twist on the Cinderella Story, Tangled the Musical, Disney Dreams: An Enchanted Classic, and A Final Farewell Show.
 Former shows included Villains Tonight!, which was replaced by Tangled.